Ramiro I of Asturias: Marriages, descendants, and succession

 All that is known of Ramiro's first marriage is that it must have occurred early enough for his son to have already been an adult at the time of Ramiro's succession.
 Ramiro's son Ordoño succeeded his father as king of Asturias upon the former's death.

 Ramiro contracted his second marriage, to Paterna, around 842, the year of the death of his predecessor Alfonso II.
 The chronicle of his grandson asserts that when Alfonso II died, Ramiro was in the Castilian lands for his wedding, suggesting that his wife was Castilian.
 It is presumed that the bride in this marriage was the Paterna who appeared later as his widow.

 There is no solid evidence of children other than Ordoño.
 Traditionally, Count Rodrigo of Castile (died 873) has been named as son of Ramiro and Paterna.
 The medievalist Justo Pérez de Urbel says that Rodrigo was named count of Castile because of his link to the Asturian royal family, and that it is possible that this link existed through Queen Paterna, but not necessarily through being her son.

 Ramiro may have been the father of Gatón, Count of Astorga and of El Bierzo, since the 14th century Al-Bayan al-Mughrib of Ibn Idhari, states that Gatón was the 'brother' of Ordoño I de Asturias.

 Death and burial

 Ramiro died 1 February 850, in his palace at Santa María del Naranco, located on Mount Naranco, near the city of Oviedo.
 He was buried in the Pantheon of Asturian Kings in the Cathedral of San Salvador, Oviedo, alongside his second wife, Paterna.
 His remains were deposited in a stone sepulchre, no longer extant, next to a similar sepulchre for his predecessor, Alfonso II el Casto.
 His sepulchre was inscribed:

 "OBIIT DIVAE MEMORIAE RANIMIRUS REX DIE KAL.
 FEBRUARII.
 ERA DCCCLXXXVIII.
 OBTESTOR VOS OMNES QUI HAEC LECTURI ESTIS.
 UT PRO REQUIE ILLIUS ORARE NON DESINETIS".

-The inscription gives the date of his death as being February 888AD.
+The inscription gives the date of his death as being February "888" due to the Spanish Era calendar beginning in 38 BC.